 Mux Miner: Next Gen Turnkey Cryptocurrency Mining

-September 09, 2021 (PRLEAP.COM) Business NewsMux Miner recently developed a series of Application-Specific Integrated Circuit (ASIC) powered by the MuxMiner independent core technology aimed at offering a speedy and highly efficient blockchain mining for the novice and experienced cryptocurrency enthusiast alike with preconfigured hash functions.
+September 11, 2021 (PRLEAP.COM) Technology NewsMux Miner just lately developed a sequence of Software-Particular Built-in Circuit (ASIC) powered by the MuxMiner impartial core know-how aimed toward providing a speedy and extremely environment friendly blockchain mining for the novice and skilled cryptocurrency fanatic alike with preconfigured hash capabilities.

-Without the usual technical complexities, the Mux series operates on a maximum hash rate of 400 TH/s for a power consumption of 1100W±7% simple and easy to assimilate core technology which includes fine optimization of integrated circuit micro-structure, advanced chip packaging technology system-level power, and cooling technology.
+With out the standard technical complexities, the Mux sequence operates on a most hash price of 400 TH/s for an influence consumption of 1100W±7% easy and simple to assimilate core know-how which incorporates wonderful optimization of built-in circuit micro-structure, superior chip packaging know-how system-level energy, and cooling know-how.

-Its design intends to deliver all the advantages of high-quality cryptocurrency mining whilst ensuring a minimal energy consumption system a challenge most GPUs and other mining options encounter.
-The Mux series; Mux1.0, Mux2.0, and Mux3.0 have been successfully validated by several of the digital currency industry's earliest players amongst which are the technology's founders.
+Its design intends to ship all the benefits of high-quality cryptocurrency mining while making certain a minimal vitality consumption system a problem most GPUs and different mining choices encounter.
+The Mux sequence; Mux1.0, Mux2.0, and Mux3.0 have been efficiently validated by a number of of the digital foreign money business's earliest gamers amongst that are the know-how's founders.

-"We intend to reduce the challenges particularly the overhead cost and computational disadvantage most cryptocurrency enthusiasts encounter with the use of traditional CPU'S with the Mux series thereby creating an optimized opportunity to compute hash functions efficiently for both the new and existing blockchain user.
-Our mission is to aid the democratized development of hash rate".
+"We intend to cut back the challenges notably the overhead value and computational drawback most cryptocurrency lovers encounter with using conventional CPU'S with the Mux sequence thereby creating an optimized alternative to compute hash capabilities effectively for each the brand new and current blockchain consumer.
+Our mission is to assist the democratized improvement of hash price".

-Asides from the series low power consumption due to the MuxMiner Enhance Energy Saver System, each machine is equipped with a 7nanometer Chip, self-cooling system, wireless (Wi-fi) / Ethernet network connection, noise reduction, and regulated operating humidity with PSU included.
-Its algorithm integrates world-class hardware and software technologies for mining Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Monero, and Dash at high levels in remarkable time
+Asides from the sequence low energy consumption as a result of MuxMiner Improve Power Saver System, every machine is provided with a 7nanometer Chip, self-cooling system, wi-fi (Wi-fi) / Ethernet community connection, noise discount, and controlled working humidity with PSU included.
+Its algorithm integrates world-class {hardware} and software program applied sciences for mining Bitcoin, Bitcoin Money, Ethereum, Litecoin, Monero, and Sprint at excessive ranges in exceptional time

-Headquartered in Vancouver Canada, Mux Miner is a chip designing and production company with depth and breadth of experience in blockchain design processes and independent core technology.
-With a presence in 3 continents, Mux Miner has been providing services for graphic processing units, cryptocurrency wallet development, crypto-friendly mining solutions, and custom blockchain development services.
-Mux Miner's blockchain expertise has garnered her partnership with companies such as Kraken, FIS, ASG Technology amongst others, and a feature in Yahoo Finance.
+Headquartered in Vancouver Canada, Mux Miner is a chip designing and manufacturing firm with depth and breadth of expertise in blockchain design processes and impartial core know-how.
+With a presence in 3 continents, Mux Miner has been offering companies for graphic processing items, cryptocurrency pockets improvement, crypto-friendly mining options, and customized blockchain improvement companies.
+Mux Miner's blockchain experience has garnered her partnership with corporations resembling Kraken, FIS, ASG Expertise amongst others, and a characteristic in Yahoo Finance

-To access the wide range of products on offer and learn more about Mux Miner visit www.muxminer.com,
+To entry the big selection of merchandise on supply and study extra about Mux Miner go to http://www.muxminer.com,

 muxminer